-An apartment, a house in a terrace and a semidetached house are treated as separate buildings and therefore must be separated by a separating wall (party wall), as shown in Part B of the TGD to the Building Regulations 1997 to 2017 (see Figure 8).
-Where a window is required to provide an alternative means of escape in a dwelling house or apartment, it must provide an unobstructed opening of at least 0.33m2 with a minimum width and height of 450mm.
+An apartment, a house in a terrace and a semidetached house are treated as separate buildings and therefore must be separated by a separating wall (party wall), as shown in Part B of the TGD to the Building Regulations 1997 to 2019.
+Where a window is required to provide an alternative means of escape in a dwelling house or apartment, it must provide an unobstructed opening of at least 0.33m with a minimum width and height of 450mm.
 The opening section should be capable of remaining in the position, which provides the minimum clear area.
-The window should be positioned as required by BS 9991:2015, and BS 9999:2017, and in accordance with Part B1 of TGD to Part B of the Building Regulations 1997 to 2017.
+The window should be positioned as required by BS 9991:2015, and BS 9999: 2017, accordance with Part B1 of TGD to part B of the Building Regulations 1997 to 2019.
 Any restrictor fitted on the window, must be easy to operate.

-The fire resisting elements of the construction that are specified in Table 4 of this Certificate provide for 30- and 60-minutes fire resistance, for a range of specifications.
+The fire resisting elements of the construction that are specified in Table 4 of this Certificate provide for 30 minutes, 60 minutes and 90 minutes fire resistance for a range of specifications.